+Subject: PRE-THESIS

-Subject: PRE-THESIS Code: ART 904 Credits : 4 Hours / Week: 4 hrs.
-Progressive Marks : 100 an shi sakesi kanpolo d n talan II (talata), tijash
+Code: ART 904 Credits: 4 Hours / Week: 4 hrs.

+Progressive Marks: 100

 To equip the students with the required architectural design research methods for the realization of their thesis projects of adequate complexity.

 - Understanding the importance of literature review / study and/or case study methodology for a preparation of a Dissertation / Thesis report on any topic in architecture (relevant to any chosen objective or any aspect of the Thesis Project). - Understanding of Presentation techniques [for presenting dissertation / outcome of the study] and techniques of Thesis / Dissertation / Project Report writing. - Preparation of the initial synopsis for the selected thesis project.